 Source: Finance and Leasing Association

-- If you’re already only just managing to repay your mortgage.
-You could lose your home if you cannot keep up repayments on either your mortgage or the second charge mortgage.
+- if you’re already only just managing to repay your mortgage.
+You could lose your home if you cannot keep up repayments on either your mortgage or the second charge mortgage

 Some things to consider before taking out a second mortgage

-Before you take out a second charge mortgage, it’s a good idea to get advice from a suitably qualified individual.
-They will be able to help you find a loan that best meets your needs and financial situation.
+Before you take out a second charge mortgage, it’s a good idea to get advice from a suitably qualified advisor.

 They will have to follow the rules as set out by the FCA when dealing with you.
 These rules are designed to protect you.

 If you choose not to get formal advice, you run the risk of taking a loan that isn’t suitable for you.

 When you’re looking into a second charge mortgage, make sure you:

-- Approach your existing lender and ask them what they would charge for an additional loan
+- approach your existing lender and ask them what they would charge for an additional loan

-- Find out the exact mortgage terms, fees, early repayment charges and rates of interest
+- Find out the exact mortgage terms, fees, early repayment charges and rates of interest.

-You don’t have to wait out the full reflection period to tell the lender you’ll accept the mortgage if you’re very sure that you want to go ahead with it.[
+You don’t have to wait out the full reflection period to tell the lender you’ll accept the mortgage if you’re very sure you want to go ahead with it.

 The risks and alternatives

 If you sell your home, the first charge mortgage gets cleared in full before any money goes towards paying off the second charge, although the second charge lender can pursue you for the shortfall.